The Jacob Rader Marcus Center of the American Jewish Archives Workum Intern

 About The Jacob Rader Marcus Center of the American Jewish Archives

-The Jacob Rader Marcus Center of the American Jewish Archives (AJA), located on the historic Cincinnati campus of Hebrew Union College-Jewish Institute of Religion, was established in 1947 by renowned historian, Dr. Jacob Rader Marcus to collect, preserve, and make available for research, materials on the history of Jews and Jewish communities in the Western Hemisphere, including data of a political, economic, social, cultural, and religious nature.
+The Jacob Rader Marcus Center of the American Jewish Archives (AJA), is one of two national archives dedicated to preserving the history of the American Jewish community.
+Located on the historic Cincinnati campus of Hebrew Union College-Jewish Institute of Religion, it was established in 1947 by Dr. Jacob Rader Marcus to collect, preserve, and make available for research materials on the history of Jews and Jewish communities in the Western Hemisphere.